QSD-Group/QSDsan/README.rst

 Note that development of this package is currently under initial stage with limited backward compatibility, please feel free to `submit an issue <https://github.com/QSD-Group/QSDsan/issues>`_ for any questions regarding package upgrading.

-If you want to contribute to ``QSDsan``, please follow the steps in the `Contributing Guidelines <CONTRIBUTING#contributing-guidelines>`_ section of the documentation to clone the repository.
+If you want to contribute to ``QSDsan``, please follow the steps in the `Contributing Guidelines <https://qsdsan.readthedocs.io/en/latest/CONTRIBUTING.html#contributing-guidelines>`_ section of the documentation to clone the repository.
 If you find yourself struggle with the installation of QSDsan/setting up the environment, this extended version of `installation instructions <https://qsdsan.readthedocs.io/en/latest/tutorials/_installation.html>`_ might be helpful to you.

 Documentation